chrisclarke1977/tech-stack/README.md

 #Done
 * create package json
 * investigate options for CI -> using travis
+* es6 linting
+* import libraries that are useful

 #TODO
-* import libraries that are useful
 * bootstrap webkit for dev and prod builds
 * write tests
-* es6 linting
+* resolve phantomjs error